 Why stay in a Fowey cottage?

 This charming maritime town has everything you could want for a relaxing holiday in Cornwall.
 It’s set in one of the county’s most beautiful locations, with plenty of restaurants, shops, and cafes to keep you well fed, and plenty of beautiful walks to take from the town centre, out along the water’s edge and joining with the South West Coast Path and beyond.
-We have a fantastic range of cottages, including luxury retreats and dog-friendly homes, in Fowey to make sure you have the best trip possible.
+We have a fantastic range of Cornwall cottages in this area, including luxury retreats and dog-friendly homes, in Fowey to make sure you have the best trip possible.

 Three must-see places to visit in Fowey